 The Internet of Things is the method of connecting any device to the Internet as well as to other connected devices.
-Basically, the technology that was connecting people until now, is now connecting things.
+The technology that was connecting people until now, is now connecting things.

 And you can’t imagine the number of industries it doesn’t benefit from!
 Let’s take a look at some of the most common industries that are enjoying IoT’s benefits in real life.

-Manufacturers can and are gaining an advantage by enabling proactive maintenance on the equipment via production-line monitoring.
-This way, the sensors can actually measure in case a production output is compromised and detect an impending failure.
+Manufacturers can and are gaining an advantage by enabling proactive maintenance of the equipment via production-line monitoring.
+This way, the sensors can measure in case a production output is compromised and detect an impending failure.

-Cars, ships, trucks and trains – Transportation and logistical systems are highly benefited from a variety of IoT applications.
-Thanks to the benefits of IoT in the automotive industry and IoT sensor data – These vehicles carry inventory that can be rerouted based on weather conditions, availability of vehicle or availability of a driver.
+Cars, ships, trucks, and trains – Transportation and logistical systems are highly benefited from a variety of IoT applications.
+Thanks to the benefits of IoT in the automotive industry and IoT sensor data – These vehicles carry inventory that can be rerouted based on weather conditions, availability of the vehicle, or availability of a driver.

 The IoT transportation market was valued at $135 billion in 2016 and is expected to reach $328 billion in 2023.